Welsh Rugby Union confirm Shaun Edwards signs new deal

 "He's currently in negotiation with an English club.
 He won't leave the Wales camp in Test week, but there will be an opportunity for him to keep his hand in with the Premiership."

-Wasps had been Edwards's main employer prior to his exit this month with his part-time Wales role allowed only under the sufferance of his club, but now the WRU will be his main employer and his Wales duties will take precedence over any additional work.
+Wasps had been Edwards's main employer with his part-time Wales role allowed only under the sufferance of his club, but now the WRU will be his main employer and his Wales duties will take precedence over any additional work.

 That work will include working with Wales' rising talent and at Welsh Premiership clubs.